suyesh/apility-ruby/README.md

-## Moocher - Keep Moochers Out
+## Apility - Keep Moochers Out

-This is Ruby interface for Moocher api, A Reputation API and Anti-Abuse Service.
+This is Ruby interface for Moocher api, Currently renamed to [Apility](https://apility.io/docs/ruby-wrapper-interface/) , A Reputation API and Anti-Abuse Service.
 Still in developmental phase.
 Currently functioning features are listed below.

 ###Installation